 If we need to contact the church about an issue or come into the office for something, what is the procedure for doing so?

-Please call the church office at (501) 329-8174 and leave a message or email email@example.com or firstname.lastname@example.org.
-Greg or Peggy will return your call.
-If you come to the church office physically (for church business or an appointment), please sanitize your hands as you enter the office and have your mask on as you enter the lobby.
-Please log in your visit for contact tracing (a book is at the entrance).
-Let us know you are outside so that we can have our masks on and open the door to receive you.
-Otherwise, we request that people not come into the building unless absolutely necessary.
+Please call the church office at (501) 329-8174 and leave a message or email firstname.lastname@example.org or email@example.com.
+Someone will return your call.
+If you come to the church office physically (for church business or an appointment), please sanitize your hands as you enter the office.